cyberfilth/DOM-XSS/README.md

 Used to demo DOM Invader Burp extension

-This website can be run locally using a Python web server on port 8000
+This website can be run locally using a Python web server on port 8000, just navigate to the folder where the .html files are stored and enter:

 ```python -m http.server 8000 --bind localhost```